sergeyprokhorenko/6NF_DSL/README.md

 ```

 ### Snapshot Query
 The primary key entity_id is preserved.
-Window functions are applied.
+Structs of Attributes can be used alongside Simple Attributes and Attributes with Reference.

 ```sql